thurgoodb/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "General Motors", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I'm an IT Manager interestid in all things Cloud, DevOps and Infrastructure."
+bio = "I'm an IT Manager, inspirational leader who is interested in all things Cloud, DevOps, Infrastructure and all things IT."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "brandon.thurgood@outlook.com"